jillix/bind-crud/README.md

  * the **callback** to be called with the results when the operation completes.

 ####Fetch templates
-If an array is send to `self.emit('_find')` as data CRUD will fetch the templates inside the array.
+If an array is send to `self.emit('read')` as data CRUD will fetch the templates inside the array.
 Normal queries for templates are working also.
 Templates are always initialized before returned.